Can Humans Eat Grass In a Survival Situation?

 Some species of bristle grass, or Setaria, have even been transformed into commercial crops.
 In Asia, for example, foxtail millet is grown annually for human consumption and used to make sweet puri – a type of deep-fried bread.

-Cattails also fall into the bristle grass category and not only provide sustenance, but also water and shelter.
-Known as “the supermarket of the wilds,” the new shoots of cattails provide a handy snack full of vitamins and essential minerals, like potassium and phosphorus.
+Cattails, which fall into the bristle grass category, provide sustenance, water, and shelter.
+Known as “the supermarket of the wilds,” their new shoots are a handy snack full of vitamins and essential minerals like potassium and phosphorus.
 The roots are also edible when grilled, baked, or boiled.

 Timothy Grass

-Introduced to the US in the 1700s, Timothy Grass is commonly grown as fodder for both cattle and horses, although the pollen has been recently used to develop a new treatment for hay fever.
+Timothy grass, introduced to the US in the 1700s, is commonly grown as fodder for cattle and horses, although its pollen has recently been used to develop a new treatment for hay fever.

-Chewing on a blade of Timothy Grass may not give you a lot of nutritional benefits, but it has a mild, sweet flavor.
+Chewing on a blade of Timothy grass may not provide many nutritional benefits, but it has a mild, sweet flavor.
 Alternatively, you could dry and grind the grass stalks and gain some nourishment from drinking the resulting juice.

 Wheatgrass

-Wheat is grown throughout the world and is one of the most versatile plants on the planet.
+Wheat is grown worldwide and is one of the most versatile plants on the planet.
 Fully grown, it is used to produce everything from beer to semolina.
 Wheatgrass is the young shoots of the wheat plant and contains an abundance of minerals, vitamins, and antioxidants.

 Most people make smoothies or juices out of wheatgrass to get the most benefit from it, but if you were patient enough to harvest the seeds, you could make a variety of bread, pastries, pasta, and pizzas.